Sentencing of New Zealand mosque shooter begins | DW | 23.08.2020

 There was a heavy police presence outside the courthouse early Monday, with sniffer dogs checking lines of court staff and media lining up at security points.
 Mental health experts were also on standby.
 Local media reported that snipers were stationed on the courthouse roof.

-The proceedings will be translated live into eight languages to accommodate New Zealand's diverse Muslim community.
+The proceedings are being translated live into eight languages to accommodate New Zealand's diverse Muslim community.

 dvv/nm (AFP, Reuters)